info-241/info-241/assignments/final_project/project_checkin.md

 ## Experiment Design

 Does the team have a clear experiment design?
 When, relative to treatment-assignment will subjects be measured?
 Before?
 After?
 Many times?
 Are there any concerns that people will opt-out of the treatment condition that you assign to them?
 Are there any concerns that people may opt-out of participating in your experiment?
-Are there any concenrs that people will _forget_ they are a part of your experiment?
+Are there any concerns that people will _forget_ they are a part of your experiment?

 ## Measurement Design